shewziii/infinite-void/uni/5. MKTG 337/CH10 - Responding to Objections.md

 - I can understand your concern
 - That makes a lot of sense, I can see why you'd want some clarification on that
 ## Assess
 Probe further with additional question if it's not clear.
-Don't make any assumptions about anything. be sure it's a valid objection and not a smoke screen.
+Don't make any assumptions about anything.
+Be sure it's a valid objection and not a smoke screen.
 ## Response
 Respond to their objection the best you can.
 If they have a true concern that can be handled, be sure to use and appropriate response method.
 Support your response with evidence
 ## Confirm to ensure the buyer no longer has this concern
 Check back and ask if they still have the same hesitation as before. if they do, go further in-depth with your response.
 If they seem to feel better now, you can try to close the sale.